 How and When to Harvest Fairy Tale Eggplant

-In this article, we will talk about how and when to harvest Fairy Tale eggplant, and we will also explain some tips on how to grow Fairy Tale eggplant to have an abundant harvest.
-Fairy Tale eggplant is white with purple stripes and very small.
+In this article, we will talk about how and when to harvest Fairy Tale eggplant.
+As gardeners, how will you figure out when Fairy Tale eggplants are ready to harvest and start picking them?
+We will also explain some tips on how to grow Fairy Tale eggplant to have an abundant harvest.
+Fairy Tale eggplant is white with purple stripes and very small and great for cooking.

 The fruit is not bitter, is sweet, and has few seeds.
-Fairy Tale eggplant is ideal for growing in pots, as they do not grow more than 2.5 feet (80 cm) tall.
+Fairy Tale eggplant is ideal for growing in pots, as they are not more than 2.5 feet (80 cm) tall.
 You should be able to harvest Fairy Tale eggplant 50 to 60 days after planting.

 When to Harvest Fairy Tale Eggplant

-When to Harvest Fairy Tale Eggplant?
-Normally, you should be able to harvest fairy tale eggplant 50 to 60 days after planting, but for example this year I harvested my fairy tale eggplants at 40 days.
+Usually, the days to maturity to harvest fairy tale eggplant are 50 to 60 days after planting, but for example, this year, I harvested my fairy tale eggplants at 40 days.

-Fairy tale eggplant tastes best when they are 3 to 4 inches (8 to 10 cm) long.
-It is important to observe the skin of the fairy tale eggplant to know if it is the right time to harvest, when you observe that the skin of the eggplant is well shiny is the best time to harvest it.
+So, How do you know when to harvest Fairy Tale eggplant?
+Fairy tale eggplant tastes best when 3 to 4 inches (8 to 10 cm) long.
+It is essential to observe the skin of the fairy tale eggplant to know if it is the right time to harvest.
+When you observe that the eggplant’s skin is well shiny, it is the best time to reap it.

-If the fairy tale eggplant develops too much, it will start to lose brightness and will have a more bitter taste.
-That is why it is important to harvest the fairy tale eggplant when you see it shiny.
+If the fairy tale eggplant develops too much, it will lose brightness and have a more bitter taste.
+That is why harvesting the fairy tale eggplant is essential when you see it shiny.

-Important to remember that if the flowers of the fairy tale eggplant were not pollinated, there will be no fruit to harvest.
-If there are pollinating insects where the eggplant plant is planted there will be no problems, otherwise, you should pollinate the flowers with a brush.
+Important to remember that if the flowers of the fairy tale eggplant were not pollinated, there would be no fruit to harvest.
+If there are pollinating insects where the eggplant plant is planted, there will be no problems.
+Otherwise, it would be best if you pollinated the flowers with a brush.

 when to harvest fairy tale eggplant

-In only 50 days you will be harvesting fairy tale eggplants.
-This year I managed to harvest them in 40 days but I was favored by the weather.
+When to Harvest Fairy Tale Eggplant?
+In only 50 days, you will be harvesting fairy-tale eggplants.
+This year I managed to harvest them in 40 days, but the weather favored me.

 How to Harvest Fairy Tale Eggplant

 How to Harvest Fairy Tale Eggplant?
-50 days after planting, the fairy tale eggplant can be harvested.
+Fifty days after planting, the fairy tale eggplant can be harvested.
 First, observe that the eggplant is between 3 and 4 inches (8 to 10 cm) long because this is when Fairy Tale eggplants have the best flavor.
-Then check that they are firm to the touch and have nice shiny skin.
+Then check that they are firm and have nice shiny skin.

-I always recommend disinfecting with alcohol the elements that we are going to use to harvest or prune a plant.
+I always recommend disinfecting with alcohol the elements we will use to harvest or prune a plant.
 Disinfecting the tools prevents the plants from getting sick.

 Fairy Tale F1 Eggplant Seeds - Non-GMO - 10 Seeds